luluzheng1/LootTable/README.md

 >	  * select_entry - returns a randomly selected entry from a LootTable's TableEntryCollection
 >	  * entriesAreTable(tablenames) - returns an array of entries that are a LootTable
 >	  * random(tablenames, num_drop) - Generates loot for LootTables of type "Random".
 Returns a hash of the names of entries that are LootTables as the keys and the number of drops as values.
->	  * uniquerandom(tablenames, num_drop) - Generates loot for LootTables of type
+>	  * uniquerandom(tablenames, num_drop) - Generates loot for LootTables of type "UniqueRandom".
-"UniqueRandom".
 Returns a hash of the names of entries that are LootTables as the keys and the number of drops as values.
-When all entries have been selected, no loot is further generated and statement "Entries all exhausted..." is printed to stdout.
+When all entries have been selected, no loot is further generated.
 >	  * type - return the type of LootTable object
 >	  * name - return the name of LootTable object
 >	  * entries - return an array of all entries in LootTable